payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/index.md

 * Reconciliation and settlement queries can be directly raised to PayU.
 * Overseas merchants can easily offer services to Indian consumers.

 To get started with integration, refer to: [Integrate Import for PayUBiz](doc:integrate-cross-border-payments-for-payubiz).

-After the integration is complete, you can integrate UPI autopay for cross-border payment-import integration.
-For more information, refer to [UPI Autopay Integration.](doc:upi-autopay-integration-cross-border-payments-import)
+For Subscriptions with various payment methods, refer to [Subscriptions with Cross-Border Payments](doc:cb-subscription-integration-seamless).